 Chocolate Covered Pretzel Rods are a sweet and salty treat that is easily customizable for any holiday or occasion and fun for kids to help make too!
 These Christmas chocolate covered pretzel rods are going to be packaged up and shared as gifts with my girls’ school friends this year!

-row of festive looking chocolate covered pretzels
+A row of festive looking chocolate covered pretzels.

 Table of Contents